ibmresilient/resilient-community-apps/fn_secureworks_ctp/doc/README.md

 <details><summary>Example Rule:</summary>

 <p>
 The example Secureworks CTP Close Ticket rule is an automatic rule which is activated when an incident is closed that has a Secureworks CTP ticket ID associated with it via the scwx_ctp_ticket_id custom incident field.
+The automatic rule will not execute if the status of the ticket in Secureworks is Closed or Resolved.
 The rule automatically initiates the example Close Secureworks Ticket workflow under these conditions as shown in the screenshot:

 ![screenshot: scwx_close_ticket_rule](./screenshots/scwx_close_ticket_rule.png)